 These collections are used by university staff, academic and independent researchers from across the UK and the world, students in higher education from Durham and other universities, school pupils and teachers, local residents and tourists.

 We are continually developing our collections to support our teaching and engagement, address gaps and add breadth and depth to our areas of specialism.
-Our Collection Development Policy sets out the boundaries of our collecting activity within our cultural collections and proposals for acquisition are reviewed by a panel.
+Our Collections Development Policy sets out the boundaries of our collecting activity within our cultural collections and proposals for acquisition are reviewed by a panel.
 If you have items or collections which may be of interest to us, please get in touch.
 E-mail Judy Burg, Head of Collections, or Craig Barclay, Head of Museums, Galleries & Exhibitions.

 We accept donations to our modern collections, with decisions based on managing space and cataloguing resources.
 For more information please see Library Gifts Policy.